James-Hendershott/1980_Style_Adventure-Game/README.md

 This is a standalone, text-based adventure game implemented in `adventure_game.py`.

-What changed
-- The accidental `retro_adventure_game/` Django app was removed from the repo (core files removed).
-If you need any files recovered, let me know before pushing.
-- The console game script (`adventure_game.py`) was extended with an additional story branch (the "Mystic Pond").

 Quick start (Windows PowerShell)

 1. Open PowerShell in the project root (where `adventure_game.py` lives).